Les Monts d'Aunay

 Les Monts d'Aunay ([le mɔ̃ donɛ]) is a commune in the department of Calvados, northwestern France.
 The municipality was established on 1 January 2017 by merger of the former communes of Aunay-sur-Odon (the seat), Bauquay, Campandré-Valcongrain, Danvou-la-Ferrière, Ondefontaine, Le Plessis-Grimoult and Roucamps.

+Geography

+The Commune along with another nine communes shares part of a 5,729 hectare, Natura 2000 conservation area, called the Bassin de la Druance.

+The commune is the source of the River Druance.